-Candidates having qualifications that exceed the minimum job requirements will receive consideration for higher level roles given (1) their experience, (2) additional job requirements, and /or (3) business needs.
-Depending on education, experience, and skill level, a variety of job opportunities might be available including up to a CP03-ESG-Service Operator I-Pinn, CP04-ESG-Service Operator II-Pinn, CP05-ESG-Service Specialist I-Pinn
+Candidates having qualifications that exceed the minimum job requirements will receive consideration for higher level roles given (1) their experience, (2) additional job requirements, and/or (3) business needs.
+Depending on education, experience, and skill level, a variety of job opportunities might be available, including Service Operator II - Pinnacle or Service Specialist I - Pinnacle.

 3000 N. Sam Houston Parkway E., Houston, Texas, 77032, United States